deepjyoti31/farmsync/project_tracker.md

   - Clearer information hierarchy with better visual organization
   - Improved user experience with properly positioned action buttons
   - Better context with parent farm name displayed prominently

+### 3. Enhanced Crop Management
+- **Issue**: The crop management system lacked categorization, field grouping by farm, and automatic harvest date calculation.
+- **Solution**:
+  - Added crop type categorization (vegetables, fruits, cereals, flowers)
+  - Implemented filtering of crops based on selected category
+  - Added a crop_type column to the database
+  - Grouped fields by farm in the field selection dropdown
+  - Added automatic calculation of expected harvest date based on planting date and crop growing duration
+  - Made the harvest date editable for user adjustments
+- **Benefits**:
+  - Easier crop selection through logical categorization
+  - Better organization of fields by showing which farm they belong to
+  - Time-saving through automatic harvest date calculation
+  - Improved user experience with a more logical form flow

+### 4. Crop Details and Status Management
+- **Issue**: After adding a crop, there was no way to view details, update status, or delete it.
+- **Solution**:
+  - Created a CropDetailsDialog component to display comprehensive crop information
+  - Implemented an UpdateCropStatusForm component for status changes
+  - Added View, Edit, and Delete buttons to the crop listing
+  - Made the View button open the details dialog
+  - Made the Edit button open the same dialog focused on status update
+  - Enhanced the Delete functionality with proper confirmation
+- **Benefits**:
+  - Complete crop lifecycle management
+  - Easy status updates as crops progress through growth stages
+  - Better data organization with detailed view of crop information
+  - Improved user control over crop data

+### 5. Fields Page Loading and Authentication Improvements
+- **Issue**: The Fields page sometimes failed to load fields properly, and authentication toasts appeared on browser minimize/refresh.
+- **Solution**:
+  - Added better error handling and retry logic to the fields query
+  - Improved farm selection logic to ensure a farm is always selected when available
+  - Added force refetch when the component mounts
+  - Added an isInitialAuthCheck flag to track when the app is first loading
+  - Removed automatic toast messages from auth state changes
+  - Only show toast messages for explicit user actions
+- **Benefits**:
+  - More reliable data loading with proper error handling
+  - Smoother user experience with fewer unnecessary notifications
+  - Proper UI updates when data changes
+  - Less intrusive authentication process

+### 6. Field Management Accessibility
+- **Issue**: Adding fields required navigating to the Fields page, creating extra steps for users.
+- **Solution**:
+  - Added "Add Field" buttons in multiple locations:
+    - Next to "View Details" on the Farms page
+    - In the fields tab of the farm details dialog
+  - Ensured the farm is pre-selected when adding a field from these locations
+  - Added proper query invalidation to refresh field lists after adding
+- **Benefits**:
+  - Reduced number of steps needed to add a field
+  - More intuitive workflow for farm and field management
+  - Consistent user experience across different entry points
+  - Improved data consistency with proper refreshing

 # Enhancement Plan